FAQs for Current Applicants

 Humanities covers a broad spectrum of courses for Boston University School of Medicine.
 Acceptable courses to fulfill our Humanities requirement include, but are not limited to: History, Sociology, Psychology, Philosophy, Art, Religious Studies and Foreign Language.

-Can I use _________ course for your English requirement?
+Can I use _________ course for your English competency?

-We can accept any course at any level under your school’s English department for our English requirement.
+We can accept any course at any level under your school’s English department to demonstrate English competency.
 We can also accept any English language writing intensive course as a substitute, so long as you explain the substitution in your BUSM secondary application.
 Acceptable courses include, but are not limited to: History, Sociology, Psychology, and Philosophy.
-Please note that any course used to fulfill the English requirement cannotalso be used to fulfill the Humanities prerequisite.
+Please note that any course used to fulfill the English requirement cannot also be used to fulfill the Humanities prerequisite.

-Can I use upper level courses for your Biology requirement?
+Can I use upper level courses for your Biology competency?

 We can accept any level course that your school defines as Biology so long as you have one year of lecture and one year of lab.

-I am not certain if I meet your Chemistry requirements.
+I am not certain if I meet your Chemistry competencies.
 What, if any, courses are acceptable as a substitute for General/Organic Chemistry?

-Any one of the following sequences is perfectly acceptable to meet our chemistry sequence requirement:
+Any one of the following sequences is perfectly acceptable to meet our chemistry competencies:

 i.
 2 semesters of general chemistry with lab and 2 semesters of organic chemistry with lab.
 We recommend 1 semester of biochemistry in addition to these required courses.